edgedb/edgedb/docs/reference/environment.rst

 Server variables
 ----------------

-These variables will work whether you are running EdgeDB inside Docker or not.
+These variables will work whether you are running Gel inside Docker or not.

 EDGEDB_DEBUG_HTTP_INJECT_CORS
 .............................

-Set to ``1`` to have EdgeDB send appropriate CORS headers with HTTP responses.
+Set to ``1`` to have Gel send appropriate CORS headers with HTTP responses.

 .. note::

-    This is set to ``1`` by default for EdgeDB Cloud instances.
+    This is set to ``1`` by default for Gel Cloud instances.

 .. _ref_reference_envvar_admin_ui: